June 2022

 School supplies

-The children of the fishing village are educated at Bama Primary School located 2 km from the village.
-The 6 primary classes have more than 100 students per class....
+The children of the fishing village are educated at the Bama primary school located 2 km from the village.
+The 6 classes of primary school have more than 100 students per class....

-Children are schooling late due to lack of space in classroom and financial means for registration and school supplies.
+Children are enrolled in school late due to lack of space and financial means for their registration and school supplies.

 Actions

-100 boxes of colouring pencils, a soccer ball and arround hundred books, which will serve as a reward during evaluations.
+The supplies, 100 pens, 100 boxes of colored pencils, a football and a hundred children's books will serve as a reward during the evaluations.

 Total cost 250 €